A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Preliminaries and problem formulation

 We assume that a passive data-driven binary anomaly detector is available on the controller's side to detect the presence of cyber-attacks by leveraging the received state measurements $\{x'_{t}\}_{t=0}^k$ and computed control inputs $\{u_{t}\}_{t=0}^k$.
 The following model abstractly describes the anomaly detector

 where $D(\cdot,\cdot, \cdot)$ is the detection logic and $d_k\in[0, 1].$ In what follows, we will assume that $d_k=1$ denotes the presence of an anomaly.
-Moreover, it is assumed that the detection mechanism is capable of providing attack detection with an estimated bounded delay $0 \leq \tau < \infty$ \cite{shi2017causality,kurt2018distributed}. \assumption The matrices $A,$ $B$ of \eqref{eq:linear_system} are unknown.
-Moreover, a collection of $N_t>0$ input-state trajectories is available,
+Moreover, it is assumed that the detection mechanism is capable of providing attack detection with an estimated bounded delay $0 \leq \tau < \infty$ \cite{shi2017causality,kurt2018distributed} that we assume is estimated experimentally, evaluating the performance of \eqref{eq:anomaly_detector} for different attack scenarios. {Note that the anomaly detector \eqref{eq:anomaly_detector} does not ensure the absence of undetectable attacks.
+However, this is not a limitation of the used detector but a known issue; it has been proved in \cite{smith2015covert} that, for example, covert attacks cannot be detected by any actions taken only on the controller's side.
+Consequently, additional actions must be taken on the plant's side to ensure the detection of any class of intelligent coordinated attacks.
+In particular, such a problem is hereafter addressed in Section~\ref{sec:safety_verification} , when the safety verification module is introduced.}